Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 A banking company, financial institution & NBFC,

-opting to avail 50% ITC u/s 17(4), shall follow the following procedure-
+opting to avail 50% of eligible ITC u/s 17(4), shall follow the following procedure, namely;

-(a) above person shall not avail ITC of,-
+(a) said person shall not avail,-

-(ii) blocked supplies specified u/s 17(5),
+(ii) ITC attributable to blocked supplies specified u/s 17(5),

 [34][(d)**]

-17.5 Blocked ITC u/s 17(5)
+17.6 Blocked ITC u/s 17(5)

 Description: Image result for images of pointing finger